Frequently Asked Questions About DOJ Accreditation and Training

 Do I need to have a certain number of training hours to qualify for initial accreditation?

-You do not need to show a specific number of hours of training to qualify for initial accreditation, but the BIA has stated that an application is strengthened by each extra hour of documented training.
-Ultimately, you need to persuade the BIA that you have a core knowledge of immigration law sufficient to represent your program's clients and to make appropriate referrals.
+You do not need to show a specific number of hours of training to qualify for initial accreditation, but the DOJ has stated that an application is strengthened by each extra hour of documented training.
+Ultimately, you need to persuade the DOJ that you have a core knowledge of immigration law sufficient to represent your program's clients and to make appropriate referrals.

-Do the proposed changes to BIA recognition and accreditation impact on training requirements for initial accreditation?
+Do the proposed changes to DOJ recognition and accreditation impact on training requirements for initial accreditation?

 On September 16, 2015, the Department of Justice issued proposed regulations that address various components of the agency recognition and staff accreditation process.
 These proposed changes, however, do not concern training requirements for initial accreditation.